 Road rage is another common cause of truck accidents.
 Truck drivers are on strict time limits, but national highway safety rules make them stay in the middle or slow lane while driving.
 When a driver drives too slowly in front of a truck, the driver can become frustrated and pass, sometimes without making sure it’s safe to do so.
 This aggressive behavior can lead to driver distraction and poor decisions.

 Truckers are under a lot of pressure to arrive at their destinations on time and are often caught driving at unsafe speeds to do so.
 Speed and trucks are a deadly combination, since the heavier vehicles take more time to stop than regular cars.
 If a truck driver is ignoring the speed limit in bad weather, it can lead to hydroplaning or loss of control.
 Truckers who speed have less time to react to changing road conditions and may not be able to avoid hitting a car in time.

 Truck drivers are no different from regular drivers when it comes to driving under the influence of drugs or alcohol, even though they have a heightened responsibility not to do so since they are operating vehicles that are more dangerous.
-Unfortunately, truck drivers don’t always adhere to the rules and make the terrible choice to drive while intoxicated.
-Behind the wheel of a large, heavy truck, a truck driver can do serious damage to other roadway occupants.
+Unfortunately, truckers don’t always adhere to the rules and make the terrible choice to drive while intoxicated.
+Behind the wheel of a large, heavy truck or tractor trailer, a truck driver can do serious damage to other roadway occupants.
 It’s more difficult to correct minor errors and tell if there is a car riding alongside the truck.